The Light House

 The Lighthouse is a substantial 3 bedroom house that has been imaginatively furnished in an appealing, contemporary, seaside style with references to its namesake - lighthouses!
 The open plan kitchen, dining room and garden room are the perfect "hang out" or "chill out" area for groups of friends or families alike.
 Meanwhile, the slightly more formal bright and sunny sitting room has a sofa bed that can sleep another two persons, making this house a very cost effective option for larger groups.

 Situated in one of the quietest parts of the White Sands development, The Lighthouse is adjacent to a peaceful meadow of wild flowers with further far reaching views of Romney Marsh.
-The owners have equipped the property with guest's enjoyment, relaxation and comfort in mind.
+The property is equipped with your enjoyment, relaxation and comfort in mind.
 One particular highlight is the sunny, south-facing, decked patio garden complete with barbecue / fire pit, dining table and chairs- a perfect spot for relaxing in the sun or with a beer after a day on the beach.
-Water sports and golfing devotees will appreciate the secure garage for storing wet suits, boards, golf clubs etc. After a day on the beach there is no shortage of indoor and/or evening entertainment provided with an enormous 42" plasma TV with freeview and surround sound, stereo system and Play Station 3.
+Water sports and golfing devotees will appreciate the secure garage for storing wet suits, boards, golf clubs etc. After a day on the beach there is no shortage of indoor and/or evening entertainment provided with an enormous 50" plasma TV with Sky and Xbox one.

 |Size||Sleeps up to 8, 3 bedrooms|